Quiz Concorso Segretari comunali e provinciali

 Quesiti Risposta Multipla

-Read the extract taken from BBC News and then choose the correct op??on.
-What is the purpose of the article?
+Read the extract taken from CNBC and then choose the correct option.
+In the context of the article, what does FELLOW mean?

 Read the extract taken from BBC News and then choose the correct option.
-Which sentence has the same meaning as 'Whatsapp is suing the Indian government over new digital rules'?
+Which is the biggest problem in the open ocean?

 TastoEffeUno.it